mgcooper/icemodel/test/interactive/promice_qaqc/promice_site_cause_classification.md

 A site is treated as an ablation site when its L3 file ships `z_ice_surf` (the OPERATIONAL authority used by `buildPromiceData`).
-This agrees with the readme Table 1 "Site type" surfaced by `promiceSiteCatalog.site_type`.
+This agrees with the readme Table 1 "Site type" reported by `promiceSiteCatalog.site_type`.
 Both are documented and consistent; the operational `z_ice_surf`-presence test is the one the builder branches on.
 (Marginal local glaciers whose L3 file ships no `z_ice_surf` — e.g. ZAC_A, WEG_B — screen operationally as accumulation even